 Olivia Dey is a passionate water polo athlete born in US and brought up in Toronto, Canada.
 She is currently studying International Relations in Bucknell University and also playing NCAA Division I Women's Water Polo.
 Olivia started Just Like A Girl non-profit organisation in June 2018 to promote sports among girls and empower girls through sports.
 She herself coaches water polo as well.
 Olivia represented Capital Wave Water Polo club at NCL in 2017-2018 and won silver medal at the Canadian Nationals.
 She also won Bronze in 2018-19 Nathional Championship League representing Mavericks Water Polo Club.
 In 2018, Olivia representated Team Ontaio at Barcelona training camp.
-In 2019 July Olivia played at the Junior Olympics 2019 at Irvine, California.
+In 2019 July Olivia played at the Junior Olympics 2019 at Irvine, California securing sixth position nationally.
 She was selected as a member of Toronto Youth Cabinet for 2018-2019.
 In 2019 Olivia was elected as the Youth Councilor for City of Toronto Youth Council representing youth of Scarborough Rouge Park.
 Olivia was also selected as a member of Youth Advisory Council member of University of Waterloo Youth Innovation Project along with National Youth advisory council member of RCMP.
 In 2019 Olivia completed Duke of Edinburgh Gold award. was also awarded with Local Champion award from CBS News for her contribution in the community.
 Olivia loves adventure and travelling.
 In 2019 Olivia was invited to be a panelist at a talk show at Statford Festival.
 During her leisure she loves reading, arts and painting.